 It is highly preferred to attribute professional services and project development costs to the Admin & Engineering budget category.
-However, if the costs were attributed to the 020 Construction category, they should not be listed as either "Day Labor" or "Contract" because they are not part of the true project construction cost.
-Rather, they should be reported in the "Professional Services" box at the bottom of the project entry window.
+However, if the costs were attributed to the 020 Construction category rather than Admin & Engineering, they will need to be listed as either "Day Labor" or "Contract" in order to be attributed to a budget code and to be pulled into the sum of expenditures for the 020 Construction category on Sheet 5 (Construction Costs).
+These expenses are not part of the true project construction cost.
+To identify this, they also need to be noted in the Professional Services box at the bottom of the project entry window.
+These Professional Services costs should not be included in the costs reported on Sheet 14 (Final Project Costs).
+Because they are not included on Sheet 14 (Final Project Costs), the Annual Report application will show a warning for non-matching costs.
+If the Professional Services cost is the only difference in costs between Sheets 10 (Local Projects) and 14 (Final Project Costs) the warning can be ignored.